malloc47/malloc47.github.com/_posts/2020-12-28-dashboard-start.md

 some less common sources like local transit times.
-Though I make no claims to being a frontend developer, I expect it is uncontroversial to say that a backend-less [SPA][] is among the more lightweight options in web application space.
+Though I make no claims to being a frontend developer, I expect it is uncontroversial to say that a backend-less [SPA][] is among the more lightweight options in the web application space.
 And my go-to for building frontend applications is [ClojureScript][].

-This post will walk through the creation of [cockpit][], the ClojureScript SPA I now have mounted on my wall.
-Before getting to specifics, let's look at the final project:
+This series of posts will walk through the creation of [cockpit][], the ClojureScript SPA I now have mounted on my wall.
+Before getting to specifics, let's look at the final dashboard:

 <a href="/img/posts/cockpit/full.png">
   <img src="/img/posts/cockpit/full.png" alt="Full dashboard view not guaranteed to make sense" width="600" />